 Consider using tools to help organize your research and keep your information in one place.
 Try keeping track of what you're quoting or paraphrasing in a “research journal.”
-Some great suggestions for free, online options at:
+Find reviews for some of the newest top apps for:

-If you just want to track your citations (without notes), use online tools like EndNote Web (http://www.myendnoteweb.com/EndNoteWeb.html).
+If you just want to track your citations (without notes), use online tools like Zotero.

 If you still have questions about when to cite, check with your instructor.